Mastermind0100/NavScape/README.md

 <br>

 ## The Idea
 NavScape is an AI enabled indoor navigation system that uses CCTV footage data in conjunction with existing methodologies to prepare public institutions to sustain in a post-covid world.
 This product helps you navigate within buildings and indoor environments where GPS is unavailable.
 NavScape ensures the safety of a person who wants to go from point A to point B in a building by finding routes for him/her such that there is minimum human interaction.
 It avoids paths that will expose the user from entering crowded areas thereby ensuring safety from Coronavirus in a post Covid19 world.
-The entire product has been wrapped up into a Unity3D simulation too!
+The entire product has been wrapped up into a Unity3D simulation.

 ## Unity Simulation